 Set Up Your Consultation Appointment Today

-To learn more about breast reduction surgery and the recovery period, please feel free to contact our office in New York City at your earliest convenience.
+To learn more about breast reduction surgery before and after expectations and the recovery period, please feel free to contact our office in New York City at your earliest convenience.
 Board-certified plastic surgeon Dr. Matthew Schulman is one of the leading cosmetic surgery professionals in NYC and has performed countless breast surgeries for satisfied patients in New York and around the country.

 Don’t wait to turn your life around with breast reduction surgery.
 Book your consultation appointment today.